pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

 ![](assets/2024-01-22-07-52-17.png)
   * **Cluster placement group** = packs instances close together inside an AZ to achieve low latency, high throughput - use for HPC
+    - If receiving `insufficient capacity error`when adding new instances => underlying hardware capacity issue => stop and restart instances in the group as that allows moving instances to a different hardware that has capacity
   * **Partition placement group** = separate instances into logical partitions such that instances in one partition do not share hardware with instances in another partition.
 Gives you control and